Nandaka/PixivUtil2/readme.txt

       - Try to use the config.ini on the [Authentication] section.
       - Check your date and time setting (e.g.: http://www.timeanddate.com/)
       - Disable Daylight Saving Time and try again.
+  Q4.
+PixivUtil working from local terminal on Linux box but not working when I
+      used SSH with PuTTY!
+      - export LANG=en_US.UTF-8.
+PuTTY does not set locales right, when they are not set, python does not know what to write.

 B.Bugs/Source Code/Supports:
   Q1.
 Where I can report for bugs?